 I am an independent missionary.
 I don’t have “anybody over me” except God and my home church that handles my finances.
 Some pastors have even dropped my support when I left a regular mission board for this situation (as a personal conviction).
 My answer to them is that I am a pastor.
 If they are a pastor, what organization is over them to keep them from grabbing a prostitute on the corner, or going out and buying a pint of whiskey?
 Nobody.
 Their own church may have a church board over them (I believe this is unbiblical, “pastor” governs, that is the concept, not the pastor is governed).

 I have personally known missionaries that both had a drinking problem and had a prostitute problem.
 In these cases, they were people I was very familiar with, their wives knew of their problems, and they were under mission boards.
-In one case, the guy was area field director of his area missions for the board.
+In one case, the guy was the area field director of his area missions for the board.

-In none of these cases where I have seen this happen, was their any missionary board oversight that prevented it, detected it when it happened, nor tried to aid the families after it came out publically.
+In none of these cases where I have seen this happen, was there any missionary board oversight that prevented it, detected it when it happened, nor tried to aid the families after it came out publically.
 The missionaries themselves resigned or made self-declarations and just walked away.

 Being many years under a mission board, this supervision doesn’t work.
 Why?
 Because it is a competitive environment, and while you are a missionary with the board, you still are not “one of them” most probably.
 By that I mean, they will dump you if you mess up, and they will pressure you to leave the board if you are not a “perfect little missionary” according to their concepts.
-Being human around these people are impossible, because everything they see wrong in you, they jump on, and use to rebuke you.
+Being human around these people is impossible, because everything they see wrong in you, they jump on, and use to rebuke you.
 It is just unnatural to share anything with the board.
 If you do (mostly new missionaries do this), after you get sharp stinging rebukes over things that really needed no rebuke, then you never share anything else with the board again except if they absolutely HAVE TO KNOW.
 This is the way of life for missionaries.

-Anybody can hide their vices for a 3 day visit from a mission board rep. When some co-worker sees something wrong, then they will believe whomever is the highest in “the pecking order”, those in good with the board can do no wrong, and if you are a missionary with problems with the board, then you can never be right, have a correct judgment or attitude, and everything you do and say is just wrong, even though they will not rebuke you for everything, they despise you.
+Anybody can hide their vices for a 3 day visit from a mission board rep. When some co-worker sees something wrong, then they will believe whoever is the highest in “the pecking order”, those in good with the board can do no wrong, and if you are a missionary with problems with the board, then you can never be right, have a correct judgment or attitude, and everything you do and say is just wrong, even though they will not rebuke you for everything, they despise you.
 This is the truth of mission boards.
 They support themselves using missionaries and local churches.
 Their ministry comes before anything else.

-When I see a mission board keep a missionary that fell into sin with another woman for a couple of years, giving him counseling, finding him a “pet position” like they do for their washout favorites, then I will believe maybe they have changed.
+When I see a mission board keep a missionary that fell into sin with another woman for a couple of years, giving him counseling, finding him a “pet position” as they do for their washout favorites, then I will believe maybe they have changed.
 But I don’t see that happening.
 In the end, there is no such thing as a mission board that “shepherds” their personnel on the field.
-A local church pastor has the abilities to detect problems, get to the truth, reveal and resolve spiritual problems.
+A local church pastor has the ability to detect problems, get to the truth, reveal, and resolve spiritual problems.
 An administrator is clueless.
-These people trip over themselves trying to even pretent to care.
+These people trip over themselves trying to even pretend to care.
 A secretary sending a birthday or congratulations on the new baby card is very administrative.
 A phone call to people, even if it is 5 minutes, is a caring shepherd’s way of showing he cares.

 These things cannot be quantified, qualified, packaged, programmed, and set on auto-pilot.
 This is what administrators do.
 They decide what is the minimum that we can do to acknowledge that our workers “exist”, a card on their birthday, then they get everybody’s birthday on a list, and program a secretary to buy a box of birthday cards, and her job is to send out the cards every time one is due.

-If you kid had a birthday card service send you a card on your birthday stamped from some such service, would it mean anything to you?
+If your kid had a birthday card service send you a card on your birthday stamped from some such service, would it mean anything to you?
 No. Neither does all that administration and oversight really mean anything to the missionaries.

 The cold, cruel, brutal truth is that you are out there all alone, and besides God’s comfort and maybe a mom or dad who really cares, nobody else really does.
 When the supporting churches’ pastors and people get involved on a personal level, writing, talking, and not just wasting the missionary’s time, but actually getting involved in what he is doing, then he feels he is not alone.
 That is a tremendous factor to keep him working on the field.

 In this, I should make mention of the dynamics of inter-missionary problems.
 First of all, the team concept is null and void.
 It doesn’t work.
 Why?
 Because there are always veteran missionaries who do all the “good stuff”, make all the important decisions, and get the easy and desired jobs.
 The new guy checks the mail, cleans the bathrooms, etc. In mission board situations, these new guys get very discouraged because they enter a work being told what the team’s leaders want him to do, not what that particular missionary feels God has called him to do.
-That is the great deal breaker with team missions.
+That is the great deal-breaker with team missions.
 The missionaries are not equals, but rather there enters a “pecking order” of who is in charge.

 Modern missions are splitting into basically all independent missionaries, each with his own valid ministry, and mission board team missions, where these other missionaries come into the field situation knowing they are not a real missionary, they just teach the missionary kids.
-As such, these menial servant missionaries end up refusing to learn the language or culture, want to live like they did in the US (only better), and they don’t witness nor participate in the ministry except “in their own special ministry and calling.”
+As such, these menial servant missionaries end up refusing to learn the language or culture, want to live as they did in the US (only better), and they don’t witness nor participate in the ministry except “in their own special ministry and calling.”
 Many of these people don’t attend the national churches even if it is in English or they learn the language, and the people on the field don’t understand how these American missionaries can have hired servants at their beckon and call.
 (I don’t understand this either.)

 So what are the norms that all missionaries should be judged by?
 Faithfulness – that is easy, faithfulness to the mission board or group is identified as faithful to God.
 That is the way it works in the US right?
 Good Doctrine – sign a doctrinal statement, and because they sign a doctrinal statement, they MUST BE GOOD!
-(I have heard missionaries in Mexico, Americans, tell Mexicans wanting to be missionaries, that they need to accept any doctrine of any church they visit, and that they will never get their needed money without visiting Southren Baptist and Pentecostal churches.
+(I have heard missionaries in Mexico, Americans, tell Mexicans wanting to be missionaries, that they need to accept any doctrine of any church they visit, and that they will never get their needed money without visiting Southern Baptist and Pentecostal churches.
 This guy said, just agree with their doctrine, sign their doctrinal statement, and then do and teach whatever you really believe!).

 What we should use as the norm, is the image of Christ.
 Paul defended his missionary ministry with “are not you my fruit?”
 (1Cor 9:1).
-The present of fruit, real fruit, not bought fruit.
+The presence of fruit, real fruit, not bought fruit.
 Anybody can raise up a church of 1000 people in a few months by giving away foods, free medical and dental care, etc. Those churches exist only as money flows from the US to it.
 When a true church is raised up, it is self supporting, paying its own bills, and paying its ministers, including the missionary.
 A real prudent “tip-off” is when the missionary says he doesn’t receive a cent from his national church he is planting.
 That is because it is ridiculous for him to do so.
 They have 1000 people with incomes of $100 a week ($10/person/week tithe is $10,000/week), but the real offering is like $50 total if that much, and the missionary has to put in $5,000/month into the church to just keep half their members coming.
 That being the case, he is pumping his US supporting churches hard for money, and he doesn’t want them to think he is getting anything from the work on the field.

 The lack of evaluation “by an official mission board” should mean your church cuts off that missionary.
 That is the point of mission boards evaluating.